MayamaTakeshi/redmine_rt/README.md

 # redmine_rt

+This plugin provides:
+  - Notification of issue changes (addition, removal, update of journals)
+  - API method post_msg to permit to send message to channels
+  - WebSocket endpoints to permit to subscribe to channels and send/receive messages thru them.

-This plugin works with Redmine 4 (using ActionCable) and 3 (using websocket-rails).
+This plugin works with Redmine 4 (https://github.com/redmine/redmine) using ActionCable or Redmine 3 using websocket-rails (http://websocket-rails.github.io/).

 You must install dependency plugin redmine_base_deface: